Semi-structured interview: Disadvantages

-Even though a semi-structured interview has several advantages, it needs time for the interviewers to prepare and do research before actually starting the interview.
-And in order to make the results reliable, interviewers need to meet an adequate number of people to conduct the interview.
-Since it allows people to freely express their thoughts, the interviewers need to carefully plan the questions to make sure they can get the answers they want, which also requires good communication and interviewing skills.
+Even though a semi-structured interview has several advantages, it requires interviewers to prepare and conduct research before starting the interview.
+And to ensure reliable results, interviewers need to interview a sufficient number of people.
+Since it allows people to express their thoughts freely, interviewers need to carefully plan questions to ensure they get the answers they want, which also requires strong communication and interviewing skills.
 Interviewers are responsible for the confidentiality of the interviews.

 Interview guides

-The specific topic or topics that the interviewer wants to explore during the interview are typically thought about well in advance—especially during interviews for research projects.
+The specific topic or topics the interviewer wants to explore during the interview are typically considered well in advance—especially for research project interviews.
 It is generally beneficial for interviewers to have an interview guide prepared.
 An interview guide is an informal grouping of topics and questions that the interviewer can ask in different ways for different participants.
 Interview guides help researchers to focus an interview on the topics at hand without constraining them to a particular format.
-This freedom can help interviewers to tailor their questions to the interview context/situation, and to the people, they are interviewing.
+This freedom can help interviewers tailor their questions to the interview context/situation and to the people they are interviewing.

-There are several things for interviewers to pay attention to while preparing and conducting their interviews.
+There are several things interviewers should pay attention to when preparing and conducting interviews.
 When preparing for the semi-structured interview, the interviewers need to consider the characteristics of their questions.
-They should use open-ended questions but dichotomous questions which only lead to two opposite answers, and they should avoid asking multiple questions, leading questions or why questions.
-It is helpful for the interviewers that they have a scale for grading the answers prior to the interview.
+They should use open-ended questions, but avoid dichotomous questions that lead to only two opposite answers, and they should avoid asking multiple, leading, or why questions.
+It is helpful for interviewers to have a scale for grading answers before the interview.
 The drawback of the leading question is that it could subtly orient interviewers toward a certain way.
-And the downside of why questions is they can make the questions sound judgmental and might generate negative answers.
+And the downside of "why" questions is that they can make the questions sound judgmental and might elicit negative answers.
 During the interview, interviewers could try to restate and summarize the interviewees' answers to confirm their opinions.
 They could generate new questions based on interviewers' answers, but the questions should be around the particular qualities and experiences that they are looking for in interviewers.
 It is also helpful to take detailed notes or recording the whole interview to compare the answers afterward.